Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

 As for the first principle, it states that the energy of the universe is conserved regardless of the change undergone by a system.
-In other words, the energy balance is always zero.
+In~other words, the~energy balance is always zero.
 One could imagine that the first principle also derives from precise measurements of the energy balance of various changes, which would lead to the conclusion that it is apparently always zero, thus allowing these observations to be generalized and elevated to the rank of a universal law.
-Of course, this assumes that we are able to recognize (identify) energy, whatever form it takes, when we see it.
-But that is not how it happened, because there is absolutely nothing that allows us to recognize something \textit{a priori} as being a form of energy before this form has been added to the list of those known.
-And this is precisely this kind of measurements that allows for such an addition.
+Of course, this assumes that we are able to recognize (identify) energy, whatever form it takes, when we encounter it.
+However, this is not how it happened, because there is absolutely nothing that allows us to recognize something {{a priori}} as a form of energy before it has been added to the list of known forms.
+And~this is precisely this kind of measurement of energy balance that allows for such an addition.
 The first principle does not follow from inductive reasoning.
-It is actually the hidden, but very incomplete, definition of what energy is.
-Incomplete because if a quantity is conserved, meaning constant over time, any function of this quantity is also conserved and constant over time.
-So that, if a quantity is conserved, many others are also conserved.
-Among them, what should we understand by "energy"?
-Despite its incomplete nature, we must be content with this definition because there is no other\,\cite{Feynmann_Energy}.
+Rather, it is a hidden---but very incomplete---definition of what energy is.
+It is incomplete because if a quantity is conserved, that is, constant over time, any function of this quantity is also conserved and therefore constant over time.
+Therefore, if~a quantity is conserved, many others are also conserved.
+Among~them, what should we understand by \textquote{energy}?
+Despite its incomplete nature, we must be content with this definition because there is no other~\cite{Feynmann_Energy}.